TaylorWorthing/rpg-sheet/README.md

-*This project is still a work-in-progress.
-It is not fully functional yet and may be prone to some breakages.*

 # RPG Sheet
-Easy Character Sheets

-## What is RPG Sheet?
-RPG Sheet is a web-based tool for managing character sheets for role-playing games.
+RPG Sheet is a web-based character sheet tool for role-playing games.

+> This project is still under development.
+There is a chance that changes might
+> break existing exported sheets.

 ### Why use RPG Sheet over a form-fillable PDF or other tools?
-I decided to make RPG Sheet, after DM'ing a game online.
-Sending PDF's back and forth with players ended up being a major headache.
-One PDF reader would format things one way, another reader would change font sizes, and there was no easy way to version control, to see changes.
-I wanted something that could easily be shared or tweaked without needing to open a PDF.
-All while still looking like an actual character sheet and be printable.
+Sending PDF's back and forth with players is a major headache.
+One PDF reader will format fields one way, another will change font sizes, and there was no easy way to version control.
+RPG Sheet exports data to a flat-file as a JSON object, than can be imported back in.
+This means your exported character sheet can be shared, edited, synced with dropbox, or even put in a git repo, all with a file that will still only be a few KBs.
+RPG Sheet is also printable, for when you want a hard copy of your sheet.

-This tool is unique because it stores your sheet data in a text file as JSON.
-It is easily sharable, storable, portable, hackable, and should display the same on other people's machines.

 RPG Sheet itself is also easy to modify.
-It is static HTML/CSS/JavaScript and images, including the sheets.
-You can modify or create your own sheet modules.
-It requires no special server configuration; just drop it into a web-server and go.
+It is static HTML, CSS, JavaScript and images.
+You can host it yourself using something as simple as `python -m SimpleHTTPServer`.
+You can also create your own sheet modules, or modify existing ones.

-### What is the fine print?
-- Probably only works in Chrome
-- Not really "responsive"
-- Might be prone to breakage
+## Contribution
+Do you want to add sheet module?
+Notice some terrible JavaScript or CSS?
+Have an improvement or bug-fix?
+Contributions will gladly be accepted.
+This should be a tool for the community, that means your input is important.